 => Check out 10 of our favorite industrial coffee table picks here.

 This is a style purposely evoking specific, often quirky design philosophies from days past.
 Sometimes employing repurposed materials, from license plates to reclaimed wood, vintage coffee tables will have a kitschy, classic, unique touch that fits well surrounded by other vintage items.

 A recent trend is to use ottomans as a coffee table.
-In fact, it’s so popular now that ottomans are sold as coffee tables or called “ottoman coffee tables”.
+In fact, it’s so popular now that ottomans are sold as coffee tables.
 See our 36 brown leather ottoman coffee tables for more examples.

 Stacking coffee tables have been around for years.
 They’re popular because they not only look cool, but are highly functional offering 3-in-1 coffee tables.

 => Check out 10 of our favorite stacking coffee table picks here.